-According to the procedure described point by point below, a Multi-Site Attachment Ring (MAR) or Multi-Site Attachment Ring Easy (MARe) is first attached to the measurement site, 1-2 drops of Contact Gel are then applied to the center of the sensor and finally the sensor is snapped into the ring.
+According to the procedure described point by point below, a Multi-Site Attachment Ring is first attached to the measurement site, 1-2 drops of Contact Gel are then applied to the center of the sensor and finally the sensor is snapped into the ring.
 Alternatively, you can apply 1-2 drops of Contact Gel to the skin area in the center of the attachment ring.